Rabbi Joy Levitt, Executive Director

 Dava Schub, Chief Program Officer

-Dava Schub is responsible for setting the vision of many programs offered each season at JCC Manhattan.
+Dava Schub is responsible for setting the vision of many programs offered each season at the Marlene Meyerson JCC Manhattan.
 She manages the Senior Directors that operate the centers for Jewish Living, Israel, Arts + Ideas, Social Action, Family Life, and Community programming.
 She also works closely with members of the JCC's Board of Directors, initiating new projects that reflect the vision of our stakeholders and nurturing a dynamic partnership between lay leadership and professional staff.
 She serves as a staff liaison for various UJA-Federation and other community committees.
-Ms. Schub has been working in the JCC field since 1994, and joined JCC Manhattan in 2007.
+Ms. Schub has been working in the JCC field since 1994, and joined the Marlene Meyerson JCC Manhattan in 2007.
 She is a graduate of the University of Wisconsin-Madison, and completed her Master’s in Social Work at Yeshiva University's Wurzweiler School in 1999.
 In addition to her professional capacities, Dava also serves as the co-chair of the BJ/SPSA homeless shelter and has volunteered at One Heartland, a camp for children and families living with HIV/AIDS for more than a decade.

 Eric Winick, Chief Marketing Officer